VinceHPicton/click/docs/atlas.md

 ### Workflow to change the DB with Atlas + sqlc
-1. Change the schema (schema.sql) to your newly desired database state (adding/deleting columns, tables etc etc) 1b.
+1. Change the schema (0_schema.sql) to your newly desired database state (adding/deleting columns, tables etc etc) 1b.
 Optionally update the queries (query.sql)
 2. Run `sqlc generate` to ensure the Go database layer reflects your changes
 3. Run the `atlas migrate diff` command with required flags (premade `atlasdiff.sh`) generate the required new migration file which will bring about the desired DB state